The Kanoski Lab

 AdobeStock_138669611.jpeg

-A typical “Western diet” contains higher than recommended levels of added sugar and saturated fatty acids.
-Our previous research revealed that habitual consumption of these dietary factors leads to deficits in hippocampal-dependent memory processes via altered neurotrophic signaling.
-Our ongoing research is expanding this work by showing that the juvenile and adolescent phase of development is a particularly vulnerable period through which sugar consumption disrupts hippocampal-dependent memory function in rats.
-These memory deficits are long-lasting and not reversible when sugar access is removed during adulthood.
-Additional results show that early life sugar consumption produces robust changes in the gut microbiome in rats, and our ongoing studies are examining the extent to which these sugar-associated microbiota alterations are functionally related to the long-lasting neurocognitive deficits.
+A typical “Western diet” contains higher than recommended levels of added sugar, saturated fatty acids, and processed foods.
+Our research revealed that habitual consumption of these dietary factors leads to deficits in hippocampal-dependent memory processes via altered neurotrophic signaling, neuroinflammation, and disrupted acetylcholine signaling.
+We’ve shown that the juvenile and adolescent phase of development is a particularly vulnerable period through which Western diet consumption disrupts hippocampal-dependent memory function in rats.
+These memory deficits are long-lasting and not reversible when switched to a healthy during adulthood.
+Our additional results reveal that early life Western diet consumption produces robust changes in the gut microbiome in rats, and that these bacteria alterations are functionally related to the long-lasting neurocognitive deficits.

 Recent publications on this theme (* indicates corresponding author)

 Hayes AMR, Tierno Lauer L, Kao AE, Sun S, Klug ME, Tsan L, Rea JJ, Subramanian KS, Gu C, Tanios N, Ahuja A, Donohue KN, Décarie-Spain L, Fodor AA, *Kanoski SE (2024).
 Western diet consumption impairs memory function via dysregulated hippocampus acetylcholine signaling.
-Brain, Behavior, and Immunity (accepted and in press)
+Brain, Behavior, and Immunity, 118: 408-22.

 Hayes AMR, Kao AE, Ahuja A, Subramanian KS, Klug ME, Rea JJ, Nourbash AC, Tsan L, *Kanoski SE (2024).
 Early- but not late-adolescent Western diet consumption programs for long-lasting memory impairments in male but not female rats.
-Appetite (accepted and in press)
+Appetite, 194: 107150

 Chometton S., Tsan L., Hayes A.M.R., Kanoski S.E., *Schier L.A.
 (2023).
 Early life influences of low-calorie sweetener consumption on sugar taste.
 Physiology and Behavior, 264: 114133.